The Bible Course

 The reason for this page is the way theistic evolution is slipped into the course almost unobtrusively - if you blink you’ll miss it - as though it is main-stream, orthodox Christian belief, when in fact it undermines what has been taught in the Christian Church for the whole of its history (see later).
 In session two, which covers the book of Genesis, page 27 of the manual gives a quote from a known theistic evolutionist and includes a statement only theistic evolutionists would make.
 It’s only one page, but it’s the little foxes that spoil the vine!

 In the video, Andrew is careful not to spell out any view regarding the interpretation of the early chapters of Genesis, but he does give some hints.
 When mentioning the age of the earth, he does not say how old he thinks it is, but he hints that the universe began with the Big Bang, which involves serious as yet unsolved scientific problems.
-See the 'Old Earth' section on this page for some details.
+See the 'Old Earth' section on the Reasons to Believe for some details.
 It certainly conflicts with the Genesis account that tells us the earth was created before the sun, for example.

 He says the flood covered the known earth (not the entire world then?); thus avoiding the clear implications of a universal flood: if there had been a world-wide flood, then the geological formations we now see are the evidence of it.